Habits of an entrepreneur

 • Get everyone involved.
 Don't be the person who wants all the recognition.
 Roping in other team members can help you achieve a bigger goal.

-7. They Find ‘Me Time’ – Habits of a Successful Entrepreneur
+7. They Find 'Me Time'

-‘Me time’ isn’t reserved for introverts.
-It’s a time for you to reflect on your actions, your values, turn off your brain or spend time doing what you love.
+'Me time' isn't reserved for introverts.
+It's a time for you to reflect on your actions, your values, turn off your brain or spend time doing what you love.
 Me time could be the time you spend coming up with ideas in the shower.
-Or the time you spend on you morning run.
+Or the time you spend on your morning run.
 It could be that moment in the day where you write in your journal or read a business book.

 How do I get into the habit of making time for myself?